-Waiheke Island boasts 92 square kilometres of pristine beaches, stunning coastal headlands, vineyards, olive groves and seaside villages – and is only a 40-minute cruise from Downtown Auckland.
-One of our most popular destinations, Waiheke Island was recently rated one of the top island escapes in the world.
+Waiheke Island boasts 92 square kilometres of pristine beaches, stunning coastal headlands, vineyards, olive groves and seaside villages – and is approximately a 40-minute cruise from Downtown Auckland.
+One of our most popular destinations, Waiheke Island has been rated as one of the top island escapes in the world.

 For an indulgent culinary experience, taste the fresh local cuisine, sip your way through wineries, and sample fresh pressed olive oils.
 Or if you're feeling adventurous, explore the network of coastal walking and cycle trails or go ziplining – perfect for breathtaking cliff-top views.